podgorskiy/dlutils/doc/source/index.rst

 :doc:`measures`
     Some specific measures not available out of the box in other packages, e.g. F1 measure for open set problems.

+:doc:`cache`
+    Decorator  for caching return of functions to pickles.

 :doc:`reader`
     Readers from binary MNIST, CIFAR-10, CIFAR-100.